Galata Tower Tour

 Galata Tower Legend 2

-Genoese sailors, who came to Istanbul for the first time, are told that the white seagull guides in the dark.
-As a manifestation of their faith, the Genoese, who identify the seagull with the Prophet Jesus, catch, cook and eat it after following it to its nest.
+Genoese sailors, who came to Istanbul for the first time, are told that the white seagull guides them in the dark.
+As a manifestation of their faith, the Genoese, who identify the seagull with Jesus, catch, cook and eat it after following it to its nest.
 They build the Galata Tower in his memory in the place where his home is located.

 They say you will marry the person you go to Galata Tower with.
 This legend dates from Roman times.
 There is a strong belief that a man and a girl who go to the Galata Tower together will marry and be happy.
 Of course, one of the parties must have climbed the tower before, because then the talisman is broken.
 It also means that couples who will go to the tower together are a strong obstacle to not getting married.
 Galata Tower radiates the energy of living together for a lifetime and being happy in a moment.
 If you go to Galata Tower as a couple, keep it in mind.